fluthjs/fluth-doc/docs/en/api/plugin/debugAll.md

 # debugAll

-Debugging plugin that triggers debugger breakpoints on all nodes of the stream chain, used for deep debugging and flow tracing.
+Debugging plugin that triggers debugger breakpoints on all nodes of the stream chain, used for deep debugging and flow tracing, can only be used on `Stream` nodes.
 :::warning Note
 Browsers may filter out `debugger` statements in `node_modules`, causing breakpoints to not work.
-You may need to manually add `node_modules` to the ignore list in your browser's developer tools settings to enable debugging.
+You may need to manually enable `node_modules` debugging in your browser's developer tools settings -> ignore list.
 :::

 ## Type Definition